DOWNLOAD LHFSD.EXE APPLICATION

 Following are a few screen fragments presenting

-running LHFSD.exe application on a Windows 8.1/64 bits machine--this is a prticularly difficult OS version.
+running LHFSD.exe application on a Windows 8.1/64 bits machine--note that this is a prticularly difficult OS version.

 The first window to open is the "Login" one.